 - This can either be absolute bioavailability (the compound is compared to IV administration, assumed to be 100% bioavailable) or relative bioavailability such as the compound is compared to another formulation or non-intravenous route of administration.

-- Bioequivalence studies are also performed when generic drugs are developed which contain the same active ingredients as the original formulation, which is no longer under patent protection.
+- Researchers also perform bioequivalence studies for generic drugs which contain the same active ingredients as the original formulation, which is no longer under patent protection.

-- Bioavailability and bioequivalence studies are routinely conducted in a small number of subjects in phase I.
+- Bioavailability and bioequivalence studies usually have a small number of subjects in phase I.

 Trial designs in bioavailability and bioequivalence studies studies